 Margaret Laurena Kemp

 Margaret Laurena Kemp has appeared on regional and international stages including Arena Stage, Mark Taper Forum, Yale Rep, South Coast Repertory, La Mama Theatre (Melbourne, Australia), Theatre of Changes (Athens, Greece), Red Pear Theatre (Antibes, France), and The Magnet Theatre (Cape Town, South Africa).
 She won worldwide praise for her starring role in the film Children of God.
-Her latest film, the supernatural thriller, The Dark Rite, is slated for a 2016 release.
+Her latest film, the supernatural thriller, The Dark Rite, was released in 2016.
 She has also acted in television programs, including The Orlando Jones Show, Commander in Chief and others.
 Her visual work has been shown in solo and group shows at Art Share Los Angeles and The National Gallery of Art in Nassau, Bahamas.
 She holds memberships in One Union (SAG-AFTRA) and Actors Equity Association (AEA).

 B.S.
 Interdepartmental Studies, School of Speech, Northwestern University

 Fitzmaurice Voicework Certified Associate Instructor

 Michael Chekhov Technique Certified Instructor

 Voicing with Archetypes, Janet Rodgers

 Balanced Body Comprehensive Pilates